 Colorado National Guard

-The Colorado Army National Guard is nearly 3,600 soldiers strong and growing all the time.
-Its forces vary from the most modern high-tech units, such as Space Support, to classic, hardcore, hard-charging infantry that harkens to its origins in 1860.
-It has 14 armories located throughout the state, with the bulk of them along the front range of the Rocky Mountains, but some in smaller outlying towns.
+There are nearly 3,600 soldiers in the Colorado Army National Guard, and this number is constantly growing.
+The Army's forces are a great mix from the most modern and high-tech units, such as the Space Support team, to the classic, hardcore, hard-charging infantry units that harken back to its founding in 1860.
+Across the state, there are 14 armories, most located along the front range of the Rocky Mountains, while some are based in smaller outlying towns.

 "We are constantly looking for ways to improve soldier retention," reported OC Edward Tuholske, Marketing NCO.
 "Our commander, Major Bert Pennell, started asking if we could use digital signage to provide our soldiers with better communication about career opportunities.
 The task force we started included two people from IT and two people from recruiting."

-Early in the planning process, the team recognized that they had a challenge to overcome.
+At an early stage in the planning process, it was evident that the team had a challenge that needed to be overcome.
 "Because of the sensitive nature of the information carried on the intranet that connects all of the National Guard facilities in Colorado, it is tightly controlled," Tuholske said.
 "We could not use it for the digital signage system."

-The solution was to connect the signage network through the Verizon Express Network wireless data service.
+A solution to this problem was to provide wireless data access through Verizon Express Network service so that the signage network could be connected.
 "Once this solution was designed, we made sure to select components that would function effectively with this system," Tuholske said.

-After evaluating three digital signage alternatives, the team selected Tightrope Media Systems' Carousel solution.
+After evaluating three alternatives, a team of experts selected Tightrope Media Systems' Carousel solution.

-The Guard selected the Tightrope Carousel Pro server and 14 Carousel Solo 220 players, each of which feeds a 42-inch Sharp 42SB45U LCD display, which has 1080p capability.
-The players connect to the network via a Verizon Air Card.
+The Guard chose the Tightrope Carousel Pro server along with 14 Carousel Solo 220 players, each of which feeds a 42-inch Sharp 42SB45U LCD display that is capable of displaying 1080p at the highest resolution.
+With the help of a Verizon Air Card, the players are able to connect to the network.
 "The Solo 220 player has an extremely small footprint so that it could easily sit behind each LCD even after the air card was installed," said Tuholske.

 "The major concern for this type of system is the logistics and testing, not the actual installation of the product.
 Requirements were to visit 14 remote locations over an approximate two-week period.
-After the installation of each screen and Carousel player, we tested them locally to make sure they were functioning.
+After installing each screen and Carousel player, we tested them locally to ensure they were functioning.
 Thanks to Tightrope, the implementation was no problem."

-One big advantage of the Tightrope system is the flexibility it allows in choosing a screen layout.
-The IT team designed a message screen where the left half rotates between job postings, career opportunities, and full-size motivational posters.
-The upper right quarter of the screen shows motivational pictures and videos, most often of local or national training exercises, troop deployments or special events.
-The bottom right quarter of each screen is divided in half.
-On its right half is the time and local weather information, and on its left half is the contact information for the job opportunities and for re-enlisting.
+A significant advantage of the Tightrope system is its flexibility in choosing a screen layout.
+There is a message screen designed by the IT team, with the left half rotating between job postings, career opportunities, and motivational posters that are full-size.
+A section of the screen shows motivational pictures and videos, most commonly of training exercises, troop deployments, or special events at the local or national level.
+Each screen's bottom right quarter is divided into two equal parts.
+On the right-hand side of this screen, we can find the time and local weather information, while on the left-hand side, we have the contact information for the job opportunities and re-enlisting.

 "The response to the digital signage system has been 100 percent positive," Tuholske said.
 "We are getting more and more requests from our commanding officers to add extra information to the digital signs because they see that more effective communication is improving the morale of our soldiers.
 Everything we have heard so far indicates that the signage system is improving soldier re-enlistment."